opencitations/heritrace/user_testing/packages/technician/README.md

 > Configure display rules for the dcterms:abstract property with these requirements:
 >
 > 1. Property display name: "Abstract"
-> 2. Property must be visible to users
-> 3. Input type: textarea (multi-line text area)
+> 2. Input type: appropriate for long-form text
-> 4. Property should not be searchable
+> 3. Property should appear under the title in the display order
 >
 > Think aloud as you work.
 Describe your approach, what you're looking for, and any challenges.
 Consult the documentation to understand display rule configuration.
 >